2017 Public Policy Agenda icon

 3. Advocate for anti-predatory lending legislation

-Reauthorize Community Development Tax Credits
+Reauthorize Community Development Tax Credits (H.4164)

 Allocation Request: $3 Million annually for five years